laughedelic/sbt-publish-more/README.md

 Setting `publishResolvers` will also set `publishTo` to the first resolver in the list.

 Now you can call `publishAll` task to publish to every resolver in the `publishResolvers` list.
-Note that if you want it to be the default behaviour, you should change the standard `publish` task:
+Note that if you want it to be the default behavior, you should change the standard `publish` task:

 ```scala
 publish := publishAll.value